Types of Offshore Equipment & Structures

 Captains or pilots are responsible for the safe and efficient operation and performance of this crew and vessel.
 The captain/pilot must also strive to see that company policy rules and regulations are followed.
 He should be conducting monthly drills and safety meeting in accordance with policies and procedures.
 Offshore, he is responsible for the safety transfer of cargo and personnel from and onto the right.
 He should insure that work is completed in accordance with company safety policies and practices on how to do jobs properly and monitor performance.
 He should enforce all company policies and vessel specific guidelines on board all vessels.
 Many times, crew members are injured because the captain allows an unsafe work practice or does not adequately train crew members.

-Deckhands on offshore vessels such as crew boat or supple boats assist in the loading and discharging of equipment onto and from various offshore structures.
+Deckhands on offshore vessels such as crew boats or supply boats assist in the loading and discharging of equipment onto and from various offshore structures.
 They are responsible for tying off vessels when they are in port.
 They also perform a variety of tasks which include but are not limited to standard housekeeping duties, painting, chipping, transferring rigging, vessel maintenance, fuel transfers and cooking.
 These duties are performed in all types of weather, day and night, while the vessel is underway.
 Deckhands must be capable of lifting or moving objects that are heavy and awkward.
 Deckhands work under the supervision of the vessel Captain and live, eat and work aboard the vessel.